 The Cowles Foundation for Research in Economics at Yale University has as its purpose the conduct and encouragement of research in economics.
 The Cowles Foundation seeks to foster the development and application of rigorous logical, mathematical, and statistical methods of analysis.
 Among its activities, the Cowles Foundation provides ﬁnancial support for research, visiting faculty, postdoctoral fellowships, workshops, and graduate students.
 Cowles regularly sponsors conferences and publishes a working paper series, a reprint series, and monographs.

-The Cowles Foundation provides support for research and research related activities through Research Programs in five core areas of interest to Cowles: Econometrics, Economic Theory, International Trade, Macroeconomics, and Structural Microeconomics.
-Each of these broad areas has deep ties to the Cowles tradition and provides a foundation for other fields of inquiry in economics and related fields.
+The Cowles Foundation provides support for research and research related activities through Research Programs in six core areas of interest to Cowles: Econometrics, Economic Theory, Industrial Organization, International Trade, Labor and Public Economics, and Macroeconomics, and Structural Microeconomics.
+Each of these broad areas has deep ties to the Cowles tradition and provides a foundation for other ﬁelds of inquiry in economics and related ﬁelds.
 Cowles Program Areas sponsor visiting faculty and post-docs, organize conferences, and provide other research resources at Yale.

 From time to time, Cowles also sponsors shorter-term research initiatives in areas of emerging interest.